mauriciopoppe/greuler/README.md

 // ...
 ```

+On runtime you can add/remove/update the properties through `instance.options.data`, make sure you don't modify
+`instance.options.data.nodes` or `instance.options.data.links` to avoid layout errors, after all this is the job of
+`instance.graph.*` methods :)

+- The layout adaptor instance can be accessed through `instance.layout`
 - To make the nodes have a fixed position listen for the `firstLayoutEnd` event and add the `fixed` property
 to each one of the nodes you want to be fixed e.g.